Hundreds test positive at Tyson Foods plant in Arkansas

 A Tyson spokesman said Sunday that the plant in question is in Springdale, Arkansas.

-He added that all global and U.S. health organizations agree that there is no evidence to support transmission of COVID-19 associated with food.
+Mickelson also noted that all global and U.S. health organizations, in addition to the U.S. Food & Drug Administration, agree that there is no evidence to support transmission of COVID-19 associated with food.

 The announcement out of China on Sunday gave no details of the quantity of meat affected.

-On Friday, Tyson Foods announced the results of coronavirus testing at its facilities in Benton and Washington Counties and said that a majority of employees who ultimately tested positive for the virus didn’t show any symptoms.
+On Friday, Tyson Foods announced the results of coronavirus testing at its facilities in Benton and Washington Counties, Arkansas, and said that about 95 percent of employees who ultimately tested positive for the virus didn’t show any symptoms.
 Of the 3,748 employees tested, 481 tested positive for COVID-19, and 455 were asymptomatic.

-On June 11, Tyson announced that 199 people tested positive out of 1,102 employees, adding that only one of the employees that tested positive showed symptoms.
-The other 198 individuals who tested positive did not show any symptoms, according to Tyson.
-Those cases were in addition to the 48 positive cases identified at the same facility by the Arkansas Department of Health or when seeking care through their own health care providers.

 There have been several other COVID-19 outbreaks at Tyson plants around the United States, including in North Carolina, Nebraska, and Iowa.